jacobthebanana/McGill-AI-Stereotyper/docs/index.md

-Ever thought about making a movie?
+Ever thought about making a movie or a TV series?
 What would be people's response?
 Would the average rating of your movie beat the averge?
-Fill out the following details to get an estimate!
+Fill out the following details to obtain an estimate based on the analysis of over **300,000** titles!
+(Fields marked with an asterisk (\*) are *required*.

 Also: take a look the [technical specs](technical).